 GDP Annual Growth Rate in Taiwan averaged 7.14 percent from 1962 until 2022, reaching an all time high of 17.26 percent in the third quarter of 1978 and a record low of -7.88 percent in the first quarter of 2009.
 This page provides - Taiwan GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Taiwan GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-GDP Annual Growth Rate in Taiwan is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Taiwan to stand at 2.20 in 12 months time.
-In the long-term, the Taiwan GDP Annual Growth Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Taiwan is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan GDP Annual Growth Rate is projected to trend around 3.50 percent in 2023 and 3.30 percent in 2024, according to our econometric models.